plone/plone.api/src/plone/api/docs/rationale.rst

 The historic re-use of CMF- and Zope-methods and reasonable, but at first hard to understand splits like acl_users.* and portal_memberdata.

-So we created some modules with a bunch of useful methods that implement best-practice access to the original distributed APIs.
+That's why we've created a set of useful methods that implement best-practice access to the original distributed APIs.
 In this way we also document in code how to use Plone directly.

 .. note ::